 Our research into video marketing statistics suggest that video will be a great way to grow your network and customer base, not just this year, but in the future.

-One staggering statistic comes from Cisco: By 2020, there will be almost a million minutes of video per second crossing the internet.
-Cisco adds that, by then, 82% of all consumer web traffic will be video.
+One staggering statistic comes from Cisco is that, 82% of all consumer web traffic will be video.

 Marketers don’t plan to be left behind: